-Swell Investing is being marketed as the investing site for millennials.
+Swell Investing is being marketed as the best investing site for millennials.
 It not only takes a super-simple approach to investment, but it also allows you to invest in companies that are doing good for the world.
 It is run by Pacific Life Insurance Company, so it has a long history in the financial world, which is always good for piece of mind.
 Swell’s mobile platform makes it easy to invest with the swipe of finger and to even set up weekly or monthly deposits into your accounts.
 You can set up an account for only $50, and while the 0.75% annual fee may seem steep, its because Swell only works with a select group of do-gooder investments, which makes its job more difficult than your normal robo advisor.

 With so many robo advisors handling IRAs and individual accounts, Blooom decided to take a different approach and focus on company-sponsored 401(k)s and 403(b)s.
 It uses the same robo advisor technology to optimize your investment returns while working within the investment offered by your company’s retirement plan.
 The best part about Blooom is its straight-forward pricing.
 You pay $10 a month no matter how large your investment is, and there are no extra fees or changing rates like other robo advisors.
 There is also no minimum investment requirement, so you can sign up no matter what you have saved in your 401(k).